 The period shall be the same as the exercise period of the Remaining Share Subscription Rights.

-(5) Restrictions on the acquisition of subscription rights to shares by transfer shares issued upon exercise of subscription rights to shares
+(5) Restrictions on the acquisition of subscription rights to shares by transfer

 The transfer of the subscription rights to shares shall require the approval of the Reorganized Company.